 By the end of this course, you will have the skills necessary to help your team transition from a group of individuals who simply share a space to a truly cohesive and high-performing unit.

 30 Day Money Back Guarantee.
 If you are unsatisfied for any reason, simply contact us and we’ll give you a full refund.
 No questions asked.

-Get started today and learn more about the International Consortium For Agile Certified Professional – Part Two.
+Get started today and learn more about the International Consortium for Agile Certified Professional.